Chance-Constrained Iterative Linear-Quadratic Stochastic Games: RELATED WORK

 \subsection{Chance-Constrained Planning}

 Chance constraint formulation provides a unified framework for quantifying probabilistic constraint violations, which allows the specification of desired probabilities for constraint violations.
 However, calculating chance constraint violations is intractable in general, which makes chance-constrained planning challenging.
-Previous works \cite{ProbailisticParrticleChance,FastReactiveChanceConstraint,ChanceConstrainedSiyuDAi} leverage sampling to approximate chance constraint violations and solve the planning problem.
-However, a common flaw of the sampling-based approaches is scalability regarding the number and dimensions of chance constraints, which limits their practicability.
-Another branch of works exploits the structure of Gaussian belief distributions \cite{ClosedBeliefSpacePlanning,StochasticPredictiveControl,ChanceConstrainedILQG,ExplicitProbabilisticsLinearPredictiveControl}, whether it be a true belief distribution or an approximation.
+A branch of works exploits the structure of Gaussian belief distributions \cite{StochasticPredictiveControl,ChanceConstrainedILQG}, whether it be a true belief distribution or an approximation.
 We follow this line of work, exploiting the structure of linear-Gaussian systems via linearization.
 We further incorporate this technique into an augmented Lagrangian framework.
+A different line of research exploits moment-based approaches to handle non-Gaussian uncertainties \cite{MomentBasedNonGaussianRisk}. \cite{MomentBasedNonGaussianRisk} proposed a moment-based method that can handle general chance-constrained motion planning problems.
+The key to handling general chance-constrained planning problems is to transform chance constraints into a set of deterministic constraints on the moments of the probability distributions of the states, along with an exact moment-based uncertainty propagation method to relate the moments of the uncertain states to control inputs.